Massachusetts No Fault Rules

 It’s important to note that PIP benefits do not replace liability insurance.
 While PIP benefits serve as a cushion to all drivers, liability insurance covers damage to the other person’s vehicle if you cause a crash.

 However, liability coverage only kicks in after injuries/expenses exceed the PIP limits.
 It’s important to point out your own liability insurance policy is not going to cover the costs associated with your injuries.
-It is solely intended to cover injuries suffered as a result of insured’s negligence.
+It is solely intended to cover injuries suffered as a result of the insured’s negligence.

 Liability coverage provides protection for claims made against the insured, where the use of an insured vehicle caused bodily injury or property damage to another.
 State law sets minimum liability insurance limits for each Massachusetts driver.
 Those are: